 projects Young Reporters and #KidsWannaKnow give an opportunity to young people to interact with experts on a topic of international cooperation of their choice

 Communication, Events & Synergies

 Social Media Campaigns and content such as #GenevaMeans or #FridayInfographics are shared with PCP partners to take part in the campaign in their own way, as well as broadly, contributing to the collective visibility of International Geneva.

-PCP partners meet every two weeks at PCP Meet-ups at the Palais des Nations to talk about upcoming projects & events, crowd-source for joint projects, cover communication topics, and share initiatives related to the Sustainable Development Goals.
+PCP partners meet once a month at PCP Meet-ups at the Palais des Nations to talk about upcoming projects & events, crowd-source for joint projects, cover communication topics, and share initiatives related to the Sustainable Development Goals.